Click here for a printable copy.

 d.
 Business pertaining to the Call of the Meeting

-B. If, at any meeting, the Board is required to fill a vacancy in any elective office of the City, pursuant to the provisions of Section C1-80-2 of the Stamford Charter, the election to fill the vacancy shall occur after the Roll Call and take precedence over all other business before the Board.
+B. If, at any meeting, the Board is required to fill a vacancy in any elective office of the City, pursuant to the provisions of Section C1-80-2 of the Stamford Charter, the election to fill the vacancy shall occur after the Time for Public Comment and take precedence over all other business before the Board.

 C. No business other than what appears on the Agenda at a Regular Meeting shall be transacted except by the affirmative vote of two-thirds of the members present and voting.
 No business other than what pertains to the Call of a Special Meeting shall be transacted at a Special Meeting.

 D. At any time during the meeting the President may conduct a test of the Voting Machine to determine that it properly displays and records the votes of all members of the Board.
 Individual members shall verify the operation of their respective voting indicator lights, and the President and the Clerk shall verify the operation of the tallying device.
 The President shall determine if the machine, subject to any exceptions the President shall announce, is in acceptable working order and shall be used for subsequent votes during the meeting.

 E. Procedures pertaining to Regular Board Meetings:

 1. Moment of Silence

 After the test of the voting machine, the President or the Clerk or their designee shall read the names of those to be honored by a Moment of Silence.
 The Board, at the direction of the President, shall then observe a moment of silence for all those so honored.
 The name of any person to be honored shall be submitted to the Clerk prior to the Regular Board Meeting.